 What Is Subordinated Debt?

-Subordinated debt isn't much different from any other type of loan your business can take on.
-The biggest difference is the order in which creditors get paid should a company default on its loans or go out of business.
-In the event of a bankruptcy and liquidation, a business will effectively default on all its loans and use its remaining assets to repay its creditors, with subordinated loans taking a lower priority.
+Subordinated debt isn’t much different than any other type of loan your business might take on.
+The biggest difference is the order in which creditors get paid if a company defaults on its loans or goes out of business.

 Subordinated Vs. Senior Debt

 Another type of debt your business can take on is senior debt, also referred to as unsubordinated debt.
-This type usually comes in the form of loans, unsecured as with subordinated debt.
-But if your company goes out of business or defaults on its payments, creditors that provided senior debt get paid back first.
-Only after these creditors receive their money do the providers of subordinated debt get paid.
+This debt usually comes in the form of loans, unsecured as with subordinated debt.
+If your company shuts its doors or defaults on payments, creditors that provided senior debt get paid back first – before subordinated debt lenders.
+Only after these creditors receive their money do the providers or bondholders of subordinated debt get paid.

-In the event that there's no money left after senior debt creditors get paid, then no one else gets paid, either.
-This can include those debt holders who provided subordinated debt, making subordinated debt a big risk for most investors.
+If there’s no money left after senior debt holders get paid, no one else gets paid, either.
+This can include subordinated debt holders, making subordinated debt a big risk for most investors.

 Because of its position behind senior forms of debt, subordinated debt is often called junior debt.

-Axel DeAngelis, founder of NameBounce, an online business name generator, says the most important way to increase your odds of securing subordinate debt is to approach possible investors with a business that is already profitable.
+Axel DeAngelis, founder of online business name generator NameBounce, says the most important way to increase your odds of securing subordinate debt is to approach possible investors with an already profitable business.

-That's because investors and lenders run a higher risk of not getting paid with subordinated debt.
-These investors prefer to work with businesses with healthy profits and cash flow.
-These businesses aren't as likely to shut their doors and not repay their loans.
+That’s because investors and lenders run a higher risk of not getting paid with subordinated debt.
+These investors prefer to work with businesses that have healthy profits and cash flow.
+Businesses like this aren’t as likely to shut their doors and fail to repay their loans.

 "The lender's primary concern with repayment is making sure that you aren't taking on too much debt relative to the profitability of your business," DeAngelis says.

-Calloway Cook, president of Illuminate Labs, which sells dietary supplements, says businesses that want to attract subordinated debt must have a good business credit score, too.
-Such a score shows that your company has a history of paying bills and debts on time, something that's especially important to lenders and investors when it comes to riskier subordinated debt.
+Calloway Cook, president of dietary supplement seller Illuminate Labs, says businesses that want to attract subordinated debt must have a good business credit score, too.
+Such a score shows that your company has a history of paying bills and debts on time – something that’s especially important to lenders and investors when riskier subordinated debt is involved.

 "Creditors looking to receive interest payments from subordinated debtors are at a higher risk of default than creditors receiving interest from unsubordinated loans," Cook says.
 "Since the creditor is accepting a higher risk for a higher rate of interest, they are extremely diligent about analyzing how well the company has repaid debts in the past."

-"Sub debt is a high risk to the banks, so extra reassurance is needed for them to come on board with your request, usually at a higher interest rate to the business because of the decreased priority of paying the loan back after other potential creditors," Mead says.
+“Sub debt is a high risk to the banks,” Mead says.
+“So, extra reassurance is needed for them to come on board with your request – usually at a higher interest rate to the business because of the decreased priority of paying the loan back after other potential creditors.”

 Larger corporations may have the assets and cash flow to back up their subordinated debt, but small businesses just starting out may have trouble qualifying for a loan when the lender risks not being repaid.
-Fortunately, there are other options for financing a small business, such as the following:
+The good news is that it’s possible to finance a small business through other means, which include:

-- Personal loans: A personal loan is a loan of $1,000 – $50,000 that a borrower can use for almost any purpose, from making a large purchase to funding a budding business.
-Most personal loans are unsecured, depending largely on the applicant’s credit score. and are repaid in monthly installments.
-The application process can be faster and more straightforward than other types of loan.
+- Personal loans: A personal loan is most often a loan of $1,000 – $50,000 that a borrower can use for various purposes, which include making a large purchase and funding a budding business.
+Most personal loans are unsecured and repaid in monthly installments.
+The application process can be faster and more straightforward than with other loan types.

-- 0% APR credit cards: Credit cards can provide a small loan for business owners, but they can come with higher interest rates than other loan options.
-Some lenders offer 0% APR introductory periods for new cards, allowing 12 – 18 months of interest-free repayment periods.
+- 0% APR credit cards: Credit cards can provide a small loan for business owners, but they generally come with a higher interest rate than several other loan options.
+Some lenders offer a 0% APR introductory period for new cards, allowing for 6 – 21 months of interest-free payments.

-- Crowdfunding: Sites like Kickstarter.com can allow business owners to crowdfund money from a large pool of potential investors or customers.
+- Crowdfunding: Websites such ascom can allow business owners to crowdfund money from a large pool of potential investors or customers.
 Crowdfunding isn’t always a sure thing though, and you could fall short of your financial goal.

 Pros And Cons Of Subordinated Debt